genecoding/Cplusplus-How-to-program-8th/ex07_20_airline_reservation/README.md

 7.20 (Airline Reservations System) A small airline has just purchased a computer for its new automated reservations system.
 You’ve been asked to program the new system.
 You are to write a program to assign seats on each flight of the airline’s only plane (capacity: 10 seats).
-Your program should display the following menu of alternatives—Please type 1 for "First Class" and Please type 2 for "Economy".
+\tYour program should display the following menu of alternatives—Please type 1 for "First Class" and Please type 2 for "Economy".
 If the person types 1, your program should assign a seat in the first class section (seats 1–5).
 If the person types 2, your program should assign a seat in the economy section (seats 6–10).
 Your program should print a boarding pass indicating the person’s